hensyou/cf-micro-service-architecture/marketplace-service/README.md

 ## Propose

-This service displays a unified view of the backing services for the client to interact with
+This service displays a unified view of the backing services for the client to interact with.

 ## Important Concept

-1. Tests TODO
+1. Creating a UI Application with Spring Boot
-2. Rest Template
+2. Rest Template To Call Backing Servers
-3. Circuit Breakers
+3. Circuit Breaker To Protect When Backing Services Are Down
-4. Profiles
+4. Profiles For Different Behavior In Different Environments
 5. Gradle
-6. Spring Concepts (Service)
+6. Spring Boot Concepts (Spring Boot Starters, Auto Configuration, Controllers, Services)

+## Create The Service